browserengineering/book/book/html.md

 In reality, *all six* of these tags, except the doctype, are optional: browsers insert them automatically.
-To do so, they compare the current token's tag to the list of currently open elements; that reveals whether any additional elements need to be created:
+To do so, they compare the current token's tag to the list of currently open elements; that reveals whether any additional elements need to be created.

 Let's add support for implicit tags to our browser via a new `implicit_tags` function that adds implicit tags when the web page omits them.
 We'll want to call it in both `add_text` and `add_tag`:

 ``` {.python indent=4}
 class HTMLParser: